philipealmeida/star-wars-planets-nextjs/README.md

 json:flecto/frontend-exercise/flecto-palm-execise/package.json

-## 📦 Dependencies
+## Dependencies

 The project uses the following key dependencies: json:flecto/frontend-exercise/flecto-palm-execise/package.json

-## 🤝 Contributing
+## Contributing

 Feel free to contribute to this project.
 Open an issue or submit PRs.

-## 📄 License
+## License

 This project is MIT licensed.

 ## **What we expect**
-⚛️ React and TypeScript
+React and TypeScript

-🐞 Unit / integration tests
+Unit / integration tests

-💅 A nice design using CSS
+A nice design using CSS

-📄 Clear README.md
+Clear README.md

-## What w**e’d love to see**
+## What w**e'd love to see**

-🔥 NextJS
+NextJS

-🔥 TanStack Query / SWR
+TanStack Query / SWR

 ## What would be nice
 If you have the time, you might want to add these to your project:

-🎨 Responsive layout
+Responsive layout

-📱 Mobile suppport
+Mobile suppport